 Moreover, the Razer Blade 15 is a great solution for professionals who wants a laptop that can handle several programs on a single machine.
 This best GIS laptop uses the hardware of another powerful gaming computer which is made by Razer.
 The only difference between this Razer Blade 15 and other powerful gaming computers is the design which has been made for professional use.

 The Razer Blade 15 looks sleek, thin, light in weight, and elegant in white color.
 This laptop uses a matte white aluminum body combined with NVIDIA’s Max Q technology hardware injection that makes it thinner than you expect.
-It is 15.6 inches laptop with around .7 thick, 4.3 pounds in weight, and 16 x 10 x 0.8 inches in dimension which looked like the world’s smallest gaming laptop with a GTX 1060 video card inside.
+It is 15.6 inches laptop around .7 thick, 4.3 pounds in weight, and 16 x 10 x 0.8 inches in dimension which looked like the world’s smallest gaming laptop with a GTX 1060 video card inside.

 The Razer Blade 15 has a VR-ready Graphics card that is very capable of editing GIS data using QGis and ArcGIS Pro.
 It has a 15.6 inch, 1920 x 1080p display which is good for editing maps on GIS applications or your other work on it.
 You will get 16 GB DDR4 memory (2x8GB SODIMM) with this laptop but you can upgrade it to 32 GB.